jia-xinyu/jia-xinyu.github.io/_projects/8_project.md

     Electronic devices and wiring.
 </div>

-In addition, we develop a **real-time software** architecture where code can run in different threads under strict time constraints.
+In addition, we develop a **real-time software** architecture where the code can run in multiple threads under strict time constraints.
 Excitingly, the low-level code for the Tennsy 4.1 has been **open-sourced**.
 Please see the [repository](https://github.com/jia-xinyu/Caracal_Teensy).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">